GeekTrainer/learn-django/Module2/Module2_Unit8.md

 shelter.save()
 ```

-In another example let's say the shelter closed, and we needed to delete it from the database.
+In another example let's say the shelter closed and we needed to delete it from the database.
 Since we had just saved a correction to this shelter we would use the same variable and delete it.

 ```python
 shelter.delete()